-The second OMB requirement states that the Annual Report must contain the agency's plan and supporting analysis for meeting the reduction targets for improper payments.21 This requirement includes
+The second OMB requirement states that the Annual Report must contain the agency's plan and supporting analysis for meeting the reduction targets for improper payments.20 This requirement includes

-- 1. root causes of program errors; - 2. corrective actions that are being implemented and their full implementation dates; - the types of errors the corrective actions will address and their expected impact; - the anticipated costs of the corrective actions and their likely return on investment; and - 5. an explanation of the program's performance in meeting its reduction targets.
+- 1. root causes of errors in the program; - 2. corrective actions being implemented and their full implementation dates; - 3. the types of errors the corrective actions will address and their expected impact; - 4. the anticipated costs of the corrective actions and their likely return on investment; and - 5. an explanation of the program's performance in meeting its reduction targets.